finbourne/lusid-sdk-python-preview/sdk/docs/InstrumentsApi.md

 # **get_instrument_property_time_series**
 > ResourceListOfPropertyInterval get_instrument_property_time_series(identifier_type, identifier, property_key=property_key, identifier_effective_at=identifier_effective_at, as_at=as_at, filter=filter, page=page, limit=limit)

-[EARLY ACCESS] Get the time series of an instrument property
+[EXPERIMENTAL] Get the time series of an instrument property

 List the complete time series of an instrument property.